i3visio/osrframework/README.md

 #### 3.1.2 - Installing OSRFramework from pip

-Fast way to do it on any system
+Fast way to do it on any system:
 ```
 pip install osrframework
 ```